Marshall, Minnesota: Geography

-Marshall is situated at latitude 44.47N and longitude -95.78W, with an elevation of 354 m above sea level.
-The city is 150 km northeast of Sioux Falls, South Dakota, and 238 km southwest of Minneapolis.
-It is in the Central Standard time zone and has the ZIP code 56258.
+Marshall is 150 km northeast of Sioux Falls, South Dakota, and 238 km southwest of Minneapolis.
 According to the United States Census Bureau, the city has an area of 10.08 sqmi, of which 10.07 sqmi is land and 0.01 sqmi is water.
 It is in a predominantly rural and agricultural area that was originally an expanse of northern tallgrass prairie.
 The Redwood River's flood plain begins in Marshall.

 U.S. Highway 59 and Minnesota State Highways 19, 23, and 68 are four of the main routes in the city.
 Greyhound Bus Lines provides intercity service.

 The Southwest Minnesota Regional Airport-Marshall/Ryan Field is a municipal airport.
 The 2,200 m runway can handle commercial airliners.
 Marshall is not served by scheduled air service, but charter flights are available.